RoystonButhello/CUDA-Image-Encryption/README.txt

 To configure the algorithm to run using different modes, use the config.hpp header file and set the flags to either 1 or 0 to enable or disable a feature, respectively.

-Occasionally, the diffusion step may not produce a histogram-equalized image.
-This is due to excessive hyperchaotic behavior of the chaotic map
+Very rarely, the diffusion step may not produce an image with equal distribution of Red, Green and Blue colors.
+This is due to some repetition of values in the random sequence, due to certain particular sets of initial conditions in the chaotic map, which cannot be eliminated.